Charing Cross, Euston and Hampstead Railway: Hendon and Edgware, 1902–1924

-The E&HR company had remained in existence and had obtained a series of acts to preserve and develop its plans.
-The Edgware and Hampstead Railway Acts, 1905, 1909 and 1912 granted extensions of time, approved changes to the route, gave permissions for viaducts and a tunnel and allowed the closure and re-routeing of roads to be crossed by the railway's tracks.
-It was intended that the CCE&HR would provide and operate the trains and this was formalised by the London Electric Railway Act, 1912, which approved the LER's take over of the E&HR.
+The Edgware and Hampstead Railway Company had remained in existence and had obtained a series of acts to preserve and develop its plans.
+The Edgware and Hampstead Railway Act 1905 (5 Edw.
+7. c. clxix), the Edgware and Hampstead Railway Act 1909 (9 Edw.
+7. c. clx) and the Edgware and Hampstead Railway Act 1912 (2 & 3 Geo.
+5. c. lxxxv) granted extensions of time, approved changes to the route, gave permissions for viaducts and a tunnel and allowed the closure and re-routeing of roads to be crossed by the railway's tracks.
+It was intended that the CCE&HR would provide and operate the trains and this was formalised by the London Electric Railway Act 1912 (2 & 3 Geo.
+5. c. lxxviii), which approved the LER's take over of the E&HR.

 No immediate effort was made to start the works and they were postponed indefinitely when World War I started.
 With wartime restrictions in place, construction work for the railway was prevented.
 Yearly extensions to the earlier E&HR acts were granted under special wartime powers each year from 1916 until 1922, giving a final date by which compulsory purchases had to be made of 7 August 1924.
 Although the permissions had been maintained, the UERL could not raise the money needed for the works.
 Construction costs had increased considerably during the war years and the returns produced by the company could not cover the cost of repaying loans.

-The project was made possible when the government introduced the Trade Facilities Act 1921 by which the Treasury underwrote loans for public works as a means of alleviating unemployment.
+The project was made possible when the government introduced the Trade Facilities Act 1921 (11 & 12 Geo.
+5. c.
+65) by which the Treasury underwrote loans for public works as a means of alleviating unemployment.
 With this support, the UERL raised the funds and work began on extending the Hampstead tube to Edgware.
 The UERL group's Managing Director/Chairman, Lord Ashfield, ceremonially cut the first sod to begin the works at Golders Green on 12 June 1922.

 The extension crossed farmland, meaning it could be constructed on the surface more easily and cheaply than a deep tube line below the surface.
 A viaduct was constructed across the Brent valley and a short section of tunnel was required at The Hyde, Hendon.
 Stations were designed in a suburban pavilion style by the UERL's architect Stanley Heaps.
 The first section opened on 19 November 1923 with stations at: